eyra-cc/starter-hugo-academic/content/project/Quasi/index.md

 ---
- title: Quasi-linear Random Utility
- title: Quasi-linear Random Utility (revise and resubmit at Journal of Economic Theory)
+ title: Quasi-linear Random Utility (invited to resubmit,  Journal of Economic Theory)
  authors:
  - Erya Yang
  date: '2022-05-02'

- Current status: revise and resubmit at Journal of Economic Theory.

  summary: In this paper, I refine the random utility model (RUM) of Block and Marschak (1959) to represent stochastic choice data with quasi-linear types.
 In my framework, choices are observed across pairs of goods and money.
 The random quasi-linear utility function is identified uniquely in my model.
 This identification implies a unique social welfare aggregator that is consistent with the Pareto efficiency criteria.
 In general, the uniqueness of the quasi-linear tie-breaking rule is not guaranteed, but it can be obtained in a special case where the tie-breaking is uniform.
 I also characterize a special case where the set of possible types is binary.